VowpalWabbit/vowpalwabbit.github.io/_guides/contextual_bandits.md

 This scenario is very similar to a traditional [Multi Armed Bandit (MAB)](https://en.wikipedia.org/wiki/Multi-armed_bandit).
 The term "multi-armed bandit" comes from a hypothetical experiment where a gambler must choose between multiple actions (i.e. slot machines, the "one-armed bandits"), each with an unknown payout.
 The goal is to maximize the payout by optimally choosing the best actions when odds and payouts are unknown.

 In MAB, the gambler has no information at all to make a decision.
 However, our application _APP_ differs from MAB because we have some information available to the _APP_ which is the "context".
-Contextual Bandits (CB) uses additional information i.e. context available to make better decisions while choosing actions.
+Contextual Bandits uses additional information i.e. context available to make better decisions while choosing actions.
 Hence, the name "contextual" bandits.

 In the contextual bandit problem, a learner (the gambler in the hypothetical experiment) repeatedly observes a context, chooses an action, and observes a loss/cost/reward for the chosen action only.